Thursday, May 5, 2022

 Ashkenaz Restaurant, 1432 West Morse Avenue, Rogers Park, Chicago.

 Over the years, several famous delis in the Chicagoland area brought this excellent food to Chicagoans for years.
-While not all of them remain open today, a few greats include Leavitt's Delicatessen on Maxwell Street, The Bagel Nosh on State Street in the Rush Street area, Ashkenaz Deli in Rogers Park, D. B. Kaplan's in the Gold Coast, Mrs. Levy's Deli in the Loop, Manny's in South Loop, Kaufman's Deli in Skokie, Fanny's Deli in Lincolnwood, and Morry's in Hyde Park.
+While not all of them remain open today, a few greats include Leavitt's Delicatessen on Maxwell Street, The Bagel Nosh on State Street in the Rush Street area, Ashkenaz Deli in Rogers Park, D. B. Kaplan's in the Gold Coast, Mrs. Levy's Deli in the Loop, Manny's Restaurant and Delicatessen in the South Loop, Kaufman's Deli in Skokie, Fanny's Deli in Lincolnwood, and Morry's Delicatessen in Hyde Park.

 Kosher Corned Beef Sandwiches Piled High!